Food Blogging Essentials (Helpful Tools and Resources)

-- Easy Affiliate Links – I use this plugin to store my affiliate links in one place and then I grab them as I need them.
-You can also see analytics on how many clicks you got per link.
+- Easy Affiliate Links – I use this plugin to store my affiliate links in one place, and then I grab them as I need them.
+You can also see analytics on how many clicks you get per link.
 The big advantage is if your affiliate link changes, you have to change it in one central location and not in every post that has that link.

-- Feast Plugin – As I mentioned above (in the themes section), I use this plugin because most if not all updates or features to my theme will be delivered through this.
+- Feast Plugin – As I mentioned above (in the themes section), I use this plugin because all updates or features to my theme are delivered through the plugin.

 - Social Warfare – This is a sharing plugin that provides your readers with a way to share your posts with others.
 I chose this particular one because it is easy to configure and also allows me to upload multiple images for Pinterest.

 - WP Rocket – There are many caching plugins in the market; I chose this one because it came recommended by my host and is one of the most popular ones too.

 - Imagify – This plugin compresses your images so that your site will load quickly.